Introduction

 - Once the service restart completes, continue with the subscribers and restart the Cisco Trust Verification Service.

-- Begin with the Publisher then continue with the subscribers, restart Cisco TFTP Service only where active.
+- Begin with the Publisher, then continue with the subscribers, restart Cisco TFTP Service where status shows Started.

 - Reboot all Phones: